rafaelromao/keyboards/docs/shortcuts.md

 | Recent Files       | Previous Error     | Gui + E              | Shift + F2
 | Swapper            | Next Error         | Ctrl + Tab           | F2
 | Show Usages        | Quick Definition   | Gui + Alt + F7       | Alt + Space

+## Fusion 360

+A Fusion 360 layer can be activated tapping or holding the outer thumb key in the left side of the Shortcuts layer.
+This layer has bindings for the most common shortcuts in the right side of the board, and it is designed that way so that the left hand can be kept in a trackball all the time.

 ##
 [Home](../readme.md) |